podcastcrawler/podcastcrawler/README.md

 See the full API through this [link](http://api.podcastcrawler.com/v1/).

+### Contribuing

+We are so excited that you want contribute with the project!
+Follow these [recommendations](/CONTRIBUTING.md).

 ### License

 Podcast Crawler is open-sourced software licensed under the MIT License (MIT).
 Please see [LICENSE](/LICENSE.md) for more information.

+Designed with :heart: by [Dorian Neto](https://github.com/dorianneto)